 Alcohol is typically full of empty calories.
 They have no nutritional value, but still add to your calorie count.

 Whereas you may see ice cream or a slice of pizza as an indulgence that you’re careful about, you may not see glasses of wine or bottles of beer the same way, even if they may contain similar calorie counts (and grams of sugar).

 Ultimately, walking away from a daily drink (or more) of alcohol means you are avoiding hundreds of calories, which can quickly lead to weight loss.

 Just don’t replace those calories with sugary sodas and juices.
 Get a water filter for your home.
 Only order water at restaurants.
 Water has zero calories.
 You’ll thank me later.

-One of the clearest health benefits of cutting out alcohol is improved sleep.
+One of the clearest health benefits of cutting out alcohol is better sleep.
 Bonus: higher-quality sleep may lead to weight loss!

-Although a drink in the evening can help you fall asleep at first, it reduces REM (random eye movements) sleep, which is what you really want during slumber.
+Although a drink in the evening can help you fall asleep at first, it reduces REM (random eye movements) sleep, which is what you really need to wake up refreshed.